ChunChiaoH/StyleGAN-implementation-on-OASIS/README.md

 Eventually, the generator can produce synthetic images similar to the OASIS images.

 Different from the traditional Generative Adversarial Network, styleGAN has many new features.
-These features include progressively growing, Adaptive Instance Normalization, mapping network, Eualised Learning Rate, Noise Injection and Fade-in.
+These features include progressively growing, Adaptive Instance Normalization, mapping network, Equalised Learning Rate, Noise Injection and Fade-in.

 ## Model structue
 ### ProGAN strusture